 The model is self-dual on lines \cite{Youjin2010}

 which are two critical lines

-separating a disordered phase from two ordered phases: one (order1) is ferromagnetic ordered for $K>0$, with four ground states satisfying $(\sigma_A, \sigma_B, \sigma_C)=(+,+,+), (+,-,-), (-,+,-), (-,-,+)$ on every triangle which contains sites of sublattices $A, B, C$; the other one is antiferromagnetic ordered for $K<0$, with four ground states obtained by flipping all spins of the ferromagnetic ground states.
+separating a disordered phase from two ordered phases: one (order1) is ferromagnetically ordered for $K>0$, with four ground states satisfying $(\sigma_A, \sigma_B, \sigma_C)=(+,+,+), (+,-,-), (-,+,-), (-,-,+)$ on every triangle which contains sites of sublattices $A, B, C$; the other one is antiferromagnetically ordered for $K<0$, with four ground states obtained by flipping all spins of the ferromagnetic ground states.
 The phase diagram is shown in Fig.~\ref{fig:phase_diagram}(a).

-The proper Baxter–Wu model ($K_{\rm up}=K_{\rm down})$ displays the critical behavior of the 2D 4-state Potts model\cite{Domany_BW-Potts}.
-In particular, the model sits precisely at the $q=4$ Potts fixed point, apart from other irrelevant fields; therefore, the logarithmic corrections seen in the 4-state Potts model due to a marginal dilution field $v$ absent.
+The proper Baxter–Wu model ($K_{\rm up}=K_{\rm down})$ displays the critical behavior of the 2D four-state Potts model\cite{Domany_BW-Potts}.
+In particular, the model sits precisely at the $q=4$ Potts fixed point, apart from other irrelevant fields; therefore, the logarithmic corrections seen in the four-state Potts model due to a marginal dilution field $v$ absent.
 The introduction of different couplings in the up- and down triangles moves the model away from this fixed point by making $v \propto \Delta K^2$ \cite{blote2017}.
-Real $\Delta K$ leads $v>0$, which is marginally relevant, making the transition become first-order\cite{Youjin2010, 2016PhRvE..94e2103Q}.
-The complex couplings ($\Delta K=i\phi, \Delta K^2<0$) bring the model to the region $v<0$, which is marginally irrelevant, leading the model to belong to the 2D 4-state Potts universality class with logarithmic corrections, as present in the 2D 4-state Potts model\cite{blote2017}.
-The corresponding renormalization group (RG) flow diagram is shown in ~Fig.\ref{fig:phase_diagram}(b).
+Real $\Delta K$ leads to $v>0$, which is marginally relevant, making the transition become first-order\cite{Youjin2010, 2016PhRvE..94e2103Q}.
+The complex couplings ($\Delta K=i\phi, \Delta K^2<0$) bring the model to the region $v<0$, which is marginally irrelevant, leading the model to belong to the 2D four-state Potts universality class with logarithmic corrections, as present in the 2D four-state Potts model\cite{blote2017}.
+The corresponding renormalization group (RG) flow diagram is shown in Fig.~\ref{fig:phase_diagram}(b).

 We now show that the GBW model is equivalent to a 1D quantum model.
 Consider a $L_x\times L_y$ triangular lattice wrapped on a torus with circumference $L_x$, see Fig.~\ref{fig:TRI_lattice}.
 The partition function is then written as